d3/d3-scale/README.md

 <a name="point_padding" href="#point_padding">#</a> <i>point</i>.<b>padding</b>([<i>padding</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/band.js "Source")

 If *padding* is specified, sets the outer padding to the specified value which must be in the range [0, 1].
 If *padding* is not specified, returns the current outer padding which defaults to 0.
-The outer padding determines the ratio of the range that is reserved for blank space before the first point and after the last point.
+The outer padding specifies the proportion of the range that is reserved for blank space before the first point and after the last point.
 Equivalent to [*band*.paddingOuter](#band_paddingOuter).

 <a name="point_align" href="#point_align">#</a> <i>point</i>.<b>align</b>([<i>align</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/band.js "Source")

 If *align* is specified, sets the alignment to the specified value which must be in the range [0, 1].
 If *align* is not specified, returns the current alignment which defaults to 0.5.
-The alignment determines how any leftover unused space in the range is distributed.
+The alignment specifies how any leftover unused space in the range is distributed.
 A value of 0.5 indicates that the leftover space should be equally distributed before the first point and after the last point; *i.e.*, the points should be centered within the range.
 A value of 0 or 1 may be used to shift the points to one side, say to position them adjacent to an axis.

 <a name="point_bandwidth" href="#point_bandwidth">#</a> <i>point</i>.<b>bandwidth</b>() [<>](https://github.com/d3/d3-scale/blob/master/src/band.js "Source")